GenericMappingTools/gmt/doc/rst/source/supplements/mgd77/mgd77convert.rst

 you end up with the original.
 However, file sizes are typically ~30% of the original ASCII format and is much faster to operate on.
-(3) The MGD77 ASCII tables are the traditional standard for distribution of underway geophysical data to and from the NGDC data center, now superseded by MGD77T.
+(3) The MGD77 ASCII tables are the traditional standard for distribution of underway geophysical data to and from the NCEI data center, now superseded by MGD77T.
-Normally, only the ship-operations people and the cruise PI might be involved in *making* an MGD77 ASCII file for transmission to NGDC; users are more interested in *reading* such files.
+Normally, only the ship-operations people and the cruise PI might be involved in *making* an MGD77 ASCII file for transmission to NCEI; users are more interested in *reading* such files.
 (4) The plain ASCII tab-separated dump is available for users who need to manually edit the content of a MGD77 file.
 This is usually easier to do when the columns are tab-separated than when